Deformed $G_2$-instantons on $\mathbb{R}^4 \times S^3$: Deformed -instantons on the BGGG manifold

 Due to the periodicity of the tangent function there are infinitely many branches of solutions to (\ref{solution}).
 This is readily seen from the fact that

 has infinitely many solutions for each $C \geq 0$, see Figure 1.

 Note that since $f(r)$ is implicitly defined by (\ref{solution}) it is easier to study its behaviour by considering solutions to (\ref{plot}) as $c$ and $C$ vary.
 In particular, observe that all solutions to (\ref{solution}) are asymptotically constant.
 Moreover, for each $c\in[0,\pi/2)$ there exist a non-negative solution satisfying $f(\frac{9}{4})=0$ which is asymptotic to the line $f=\frac{3 \pi}{2}-3c$, see Figures 2 and 4, and hence this converges to the flat connection as $c\to \pi/2$.
 Indeed the latter is readily deduced from Figure 1 by observing that as $C \to \infty$ we have that $y \to \frac{3 \pi}{2}-3c$ and that as $C \to 0$ we have that $y \to 0$.
-Other branches with $f(r)$ not vanishing at $r=9/4$ are depicted in Figures 3 and 4.
+Other branches with $f(r)$ not vanishing at $r=9/4$ are depicted in Figures 3 and 4 (these correspond to the aforementioned power series solution $p(z)$).
 Differentiating (\ref{solution}) and using that $f(9/4)=0$, one finds that

-This implies that for $c=0$ the solution is not smooth at $r=9/4$, as seen also in Figure 3.
-So we can summarise the above discussion into: \begin{Th} There exists a $1$-parameter family of deformed $G_2$-instantons on $\R^4 \times S^3$ of the form $A_c=f(r)\eta_{1}^+$, where $f(r)$ is defined by (\ref{solution}) with $c\in (0,\pi/2)$.
-Moreover, as $c \to \pi/2$ this converges to the flat connection. \end{Th}
+This shows that for $c=0$ the solution is not smooth at $r=9/4$, as seen also in Figure 3.
+So we can summarise the above discussion into: \begin{Th} In the BGGG case, there exists a $1$-parameter family of deformed $G_2$-instantons of the form $A_c=f(r)\eta_{1}^+$, where $f(r)$ is defined by (\ref{solution}) with $c\in (0,\pi/2)$.
+Moreover, as $c \to \pi/2$ the connection $A_c$ converges to the flat connection. \end{Th}

 Recall that deformed $G_2$-instantons arise as critical points of a Chern-Simons type functional introduced in \cite[(5.18)]{Karigiannis2009}, see also \cite[(5.5)]{Lotay2020}).
 The latter can be expressed as